gardener/gardener/docs/concepts/resource-manager.md

 > The `expirationSeconds` are defaulted to `12h` and can be overwritten with the `.webhooks.projectedTokenMount.expirationSeconds` field in the component configuration, or with the `projected-token-mount.resources.gardener.cloud/expiration-seconds` annotation on a `Pod` resource.

 The volume will be mounted into all containers specified in the `Pod` to the path `/var/run/secrets/kubernetes.io/serviceaccount`.
-This is the default location where client libraries expect to find the tokens and mimics the [upstream `ServiceAccount` admission plugin](https://github.com/kubernetes/kubernetes/tree/v1.22.2/plugin/pkg/admission/serviceaccount), see [this document](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#serviceaccount-admission-controller) for more information.
+This is the default location where client libraries expect to find the tokens and mimics the [upstream `ServiceAccount` admission plugin](https://github.com/kubernetes/kubernetes/tree/v1.22.2/plugin/pkg/admission/serviceaccount).
+See [Managing Service Accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#serviceaccount-admission-controller) for more information.

 Overall, this webhook is used to inject projected service account tokens into pods running in the Shoot and the Seed cluster.
 Hence, it is served from the Seed GRM and each Shoot GRM.